 This information will help you prepare for you celiac plexus block procedure at Memorial Sloan Kettering (MSK), including what to expect before, during, and after your procedure.

-The celiac (solar) plexus is a group of nerves in the abdomen.
-It sends pain messages to the area of the brain where pain is detected.
-These pain messages are sent from the:
+The celiac (solar) plexus is a group of nerves in your abdomen (belly).
+It sends pain messages to the area of your brain where pain is detected.
+These pain messages are sent from your:

 - Gall bladder

 - Bowels (intestines)

 A celiac plexus block is an injection of a medication, such as alcohol, that stops these nerves from sending pain messages to your brain.
 This can help treat pain in your upper abdomen.
 Your doctor may recommend that you have a celiac plexus block if you:

 - Have side effects from common pain medications.

 - Do not get enough pain relief from common pain medication(s).

 Rare complications of the celiac plexus block include:

 - Injury to major blood vessels, nerves, or your kidneys.